artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 can recognize manual normalization work and use the preservation and action copies instead of creating new derivatives.

+Preservation or access derivatives can be added to standard transfer types.

 In order to have Archivematica recognize manually normalized files, the transfer needs to be structured in a specific way.
 Your top-level directory must contain a ``manualNormalization`` directory.
 Inside the manualNormalization directory,